particle-iot/docs/src/content/reference/device-os/firmware.md

 Interrupts supported on D0, D1, D2, D3, D4, A0, A1, A3, A4, A5, A6, A7 only.
 {{/if}}
 {{/if}} {{!-- has-stm32 --}}

+Additional information on which pins can be used for interrupts is available on the [pin information page](/reference/hardware/pin-info).

 ```
 // SYNTAX